 Make time for cuddle time.
 Physical touch is important even if it is just holding hands or cuddling on the couch for a few minutes.

-If you are still struggling in your relationship after trying these techniques, a therapist may be able to help.
+If you are still struggling in due to relationship changes after motherhood even after trying these techniques, a therapist may be able to help.

 Jessica is a Licensed Clinical Social Worker who is passionate about helping those struggling with postpartum depression and birth trauma.
 She creates a safe place for her clients to share their stories and develop the necessary skills to thrive.
 Jessica specializes in treatment for children, families, and mothers.